algonell/open-fx-miner/README.md

 # OpenFXMiner
-Data Mining engine for FX and Stocks trading
+Data Mining engine for FX and stocks trading:

  * Using YahooFinanceAPI for historical data retrieval
  * Using TA-LIB for Technical Analysis indicators calculation